Most charities use social media in order to raise awareness of their cause, promote their events or publications and drive traffic to their websites.

 Set solid social media foundations

-Understand social media
+Understand social media for charities

 "Social media boils down to the marriage of two main concepts — content and conversation.
 Without content, conversation is mere networking.
 Without conversation, content is dead.
 It goes nowhere."